fabiocaccamo/FCMapsApp/README.md

 #FCMapsApp

-Launch Google Maps to show a location, do a search or get directions.
+Launch Maps application to show a location, do a search or get directions. <br />
-If Google Maps is not installed Apple Maps will be used.
+It is possible to choose if use Google Maps (if installed used by default) or Apple Maps. <br />

 ##Requirements & Dependecies